NeuroRing: Scaling Spiking Neural Networks via Multi-FPGA Bidirectional Ring Topologies and Stream-Dataflow

 \subsection{Correctness}

 Correctness is evaluated against NEST, used here as the software reference.
 The comparison uses the full-scale cortical microcircuit mapped to a NeuroRing configuration with 4096 neurons/core, 20 cores, and 2 FPGAs.
 Validation is based on three standard spike-train statistics: firing rate, coefficient of variation (CV) of inter-spike intervals, and Pearson correlation~\cite{lindqvist_algorithms_2024,kauth_neuroaix-framework_2023,heittmann_simulating_2022}.
-Figure~\ref{fig:rasterplot} shows that NeuroRing reproduces the main layer-wise spiking structure of NEST across excitatory and inhibitory populations.
 Figure~\ref{fig:stats} shows that NeuroRing closely matches the NEST reference across layers L23, L4, L5, and L6 for firing rate, CV of inter-spike intervals, and Pearson correlation.
 The overall agreement indicates that NeuroRing preserves both the irregular spiking behavior and the correlation structure of the cortical microcircuit.
 Small differences remain in some tails and peak shapes, likely due to implementation-level numerical and synchronization effects.
-Overall, the close match in both raster patterns and layer-wise statistics confirms that NeuroRing reproduces the essential dynamics of the NEST baseline.
+Overall, the close match in layer-wise statistics confirms that NeuroRing reproduces the essential dynamics of the NEST baseline.